What steps should I take as a First-Time Student at NPC?

 First-time, full-time students whose placement test scores require enrollment in one or more pre-college level courses may enroll in up to four courses plus Freshman Orientation.
 Any student whose placement test score requires enrollment in two or more pre-college level courses must also complete College Seminar that same semester.
 Students who earn a “D” or “F” in any pre-college level course must repeat the course.

 Students transferring to NPC are not required to submit test scores for placement if they have successfully completed, as documented on an official transcript, a college-level course in English composition and a college-level mathematics course.
 The College requires an official transcript prior to enrollment in college-level mathematics and English composition.

-Schedule classes with the assistance of an Academic Advisor, located on the second floor of the Gerald Fisher Campus Center.
+Schedule classes with the assistance of an Academic Advisor, located on the second floor of the Student Commons.

 Transfer Student Guidelines

 Entering transfer students must have a cumulative grade point average which falls within NPC’s guidelines for good academic standing.
 Students on academic suspension from another institution will be eligible for admission only after having remained out of school for one semester or upon being eligible to return to the institution previously attended.